MSW Admissions: Frequently Asked Questions

 Do you have a part-time program?

 At this time, we do not offer a part-time enrollment program.
 All students must be enrolled full-time for two years to graduate from the program.
-For students with certain disabilities (as evaluated and verified by the UC Berkeley Disabled Student’s Program), the course load may be altered on an individualized basis.
-Fees and tuition remain the same regardless of number of units.

 Can I transfer into your MSW Program from an MSW Program at another school?